Jean Elizabeth Muir (1928-1995), Fashion designer

-Fashion designer.
-Muir is famed for the classic cut and simplicity of her garments.
+Fashion designer Muir is famed for the classic cut and simplicity of her garments.
 She taught herself to sew at boarding school, and later took a job in the stockroom of Liberty's department store in London.
 She worked for Jaeger during the 1950s, forming her own company Jane & Jane in 1967.
-Her designs, which emphasized perfect tailoring, featured simple shapes and were flattering, elegant and refined.
+In 1966 with her husband Harry Leuckert Muir formed Jean Muir Limited.
+Her designs, which emphasised perfect tailoring, featured simple shapes and were flattering, elegant and refined.
 Muir's many honours include the British Fashion Industry Award (1984).

 by Norman Parkinson